 - Value: Very good.
 Off-peak cash rates during my stay came to $215 per night, but I paid 6,500 points per night instead.
 That resulted in a very good 3.3 cents per point value.
 I suspect that peak cash rates are far higher and that the value of points, even at 9,500 points per night, will be excellent.

 - Room: I used a suite upgrade certificate to upgrade to a standard suite with a balcony.
 I was very happy with almost everything about the suite.
-It was stylish, roomy, comfortable, and it even had an extra half-bath (that’s not very common in standard suites).
+It was stylish, roomy, and comfortable, and it even had an extra half-bath (which isn’t very common in standard suites).
 The only thing I didn’t like was that the balcony overlooked nothing but buildings and a construction site.

 - Parking: Free for guests.
 I didn’t have a car with me, but the hotel’s website says “The hotel has an underground car park available to guests with 30 spaces available.
 Parking is complimentary to guests and patrons.”